Activate Futures Trading

-Dear customer, to make sure that you possess advanced funds management skills, you will need to pass the quiz before enabling futures trading
+Dear user, to make sure that you possess the necessary skills for managing risks of your funds, you will need to pass the quiz before activating derivatives trading.

 - 1. Introduction to OKEx Futures